ProDOS-8/ProDOS-8.github.io/_pages/releases/prodos-25.md

 ### 51-file limit on the root directory removed

 * The new ProDOS 2.5 boot loader will find the ProDOS file anywhere in the root directory linked-list.
+* ProDOS 2.5 should allow unlimited files in the root directory level.

 <div class="vertical-spacer"></div>